Deborah Klimburg-Salter: Academic biography

 Deborah Klimburg-Salter received her PhD in art history (South Asian and Islamic art) from Harvard University in 1976 and her habilitation in Asian art history from the University of Vienna in 1989.

-She was assistant professor at the University of California, Los Angeles from 1978-1985 and taught at the Institute for Tibetan and Buddhist Studies in Vienna from 1994 to 2015.
+She was assistant professor at the University of California, Los Angeles from 1978 to 1985 and taught at the Institute for Tibetan and Buddhist Studies in Vienna from 1994 to 2015.

 From 1996 Deborah Klimburg-Salter was a professor of non-European art history at the Institute of Art History at the University of Vienna and since 2013 emerita.
 From 2006 until 2015 she was the founding Director of CIRDIS (Center for Interdisciplinary Research and Documentation of Inner and South Asian Cultural History).
 Since 2014 she has been an Associate at the Department of South Asian Studies, Harvard University, and since 2018 she is again visiting professor in Asian art history at the Department of Art History at the University of Vienna.

 2020 she was appointed visiting professor at the Institute of Tibetan Cultural Heritage, Palace Museum, Beijing.
-She has also taught as visiting professor at the University of Pennsylvania, the Oriental Institute of the University of Oxford, the Ecole Pratique des Haute Etudes in Paris, and Queen’s University in Canada.
+She has also taught as visiting professor at the University of Pennsylvania, the Oriental Institute of the University of Oxford, the Ecole Pratique des Haute Etudes in Paris, and Queen's University in Canada.